HelmyBlub/chatSim/tasks.md

 Next Tasks:
 - baking game:
-        - shape dough into balls and put in oven until full
-            - can be faster with more chatters
-        - fills oven with cookies
-        - if oven is full, it automatically starts baking
     - take cookies out on time with command
         - anyone can do it
         - to late -> cookies are black